-Leith HVAC, along with the Department of Energy, recommends to keep your thermostat temperature set at 78° F while you are home.
+Leith Heating & Cooling HVAC, along with the Department of Energy, recommends keeping your thermostat temperature set at 78° F while you are home.
 While it is tempting to turn the air conditioning down to 70° F on a scorching warm day, be aware this will affect your monthly utility bill.
-Our team at Leith HVAC recognizes that you deserve premium home comfort with these valuable tips for summer:
+Our team at Leith Heating & Cooling HVAC recognizes that you deserve premium home comfort with these valuable tips for summer:

 Lower your home’s humidity: